 BetterHelp Paying Users.
 BetterHelp paying users represent the average number of global monthly paying users of our BetterHelp therapy services during the applicable period.
-We believe that our ability to add new paying users and retain existing users is a key indicator of the increasing market adoption of BetterHelp, the growth of that business, and future revenue potential.
-Our ability to reach new potential paying users through various advertising channels helped us to increase BetterHelp paying users by 9% to 0.46 million as of December 31, 2023, compared to 0.42 million as of December 31, 2022.
+We believe that our ability to add new paying users and retain existing users is a key indicator of the market adoption of BetterHelp, the growth of this segment, and future revenue potential.
+Effectively reaching potential paying users through various advertising channels remains critical to our success.
+BetterHelp paying users decreased by 11% to 0.41 million for the year ended December 31, 2024, compared to 0.46 million for the year ended December 31, 2023.